 - to avoid excessive sunlight or artificial ultraviolet light while receiving doxycycline and to discontinue therapy if phototoxicity (for example, skin eruptions, etc.) occurs.
-Sunscreen or sunblock should be considered [see WARNINGS AND PRECAUTIONS].
+Sunscreen or sunblock should be considered (see WARNINGS).

-- that the absorption of tetracyclines is reduced when taken with antacids containing aluminum, calcium or magnesium, bismuth subsalicylate, and iron-containing preparations [see DRUG INTERACTIONS].
+- that the absorption of tetracyclines is reduced when taking bismuth subsalicylate (see DRUG INTERACTIONS).

 - that the use of doxycycline might increase the incidence of vaginal candidiasis.